ArpitB95/python_oop_practice/README.md

 ````

 ## Step- 5 - Girls class and Polymorphism

+### Polymorphism in python defines methods in the child class that have the same name as the methods in the parent class
+### inheritance, the child class inherits the methods from the parent class.
+Also, it is possible to modify a method in a child class that it has inherited from the parent class.

 ````
 from female import Female  # importing Female class from female file